Got questions? We’ve got answers.

 For new patients, the appointment process is straightforward.
 First, create an account on our website, then provide your basic demographic information, and finally, request an appointment with your preferred dates and times.
 Within 1 business day, our staff will call you to schedule your appointment.

-If you’re an existing patient, your provider usually sets up your next appointment during your visit.
-However, you also have the option to book your appointment yourself online.
-Alternatively, feel free to reach out to us via our website chatbot or phone call to arrange your next visit.
+If you’re an existing patient, your provider typically schedules your next appointment during your visit.
+However, you can also book the appointment yourself online through the MindWeal app.
+Alternatively, you can contact us via secure messaging on the app or by calling us directly.

 At MindWeal, we strive to make the appointment scheduling process as easy and accessible as possible for both new and existing patients.

-MindWeal makes rescheduling straightforward.
-You can respond to the appointment reminder sent 1-2 weeks prior or use the platform, our website’s chatbot, or phone to request a new time.
+Rescheduling with MindWeal is straightforward.
+You can respond to the appointment reminder sent 1-2 weeks prior to your visit.
+Alternatively, you can request to reschedule using the secure messaging feature on the MindWeal app or by calling us directly.
 Please remember a $50 late cancellation fee is charged for rescheduling within 24 hours of the appointment (excluding weekends and holidays).
 Our goal is to provide flexibility while effectively managing appointments to serve all patients.

 Canceling your MindWeal appointment is simple.
-Either respond to the appointment reminder you get 1-2 weeks in advance or use the platform, chatbot, or call us.
+You can respond to the appointment reminder sent 1-2 weeks in advance, or you can request a cancellation using the secure messaging feature on the MindWeal app or by calling us directly.
 Please note that a $50 fee applies for cancellations within 24 hours of the appointment (weekends and holidays excluded).
 We strive to balance flexibility with efficient appointment management for all our patients.

 At MindWeal, we request a 24-hour notice (excluding weekends and holidays) for appointment cancellations to manage schedules effectively.
 Late cancellations within 24 hours of the appointment incur a $50 fee.
 This policy aids in efficient resource allocation and benefits all our patients.